-Set over one summer, the film follows precocious 6-year-old Moonee as she courts mischief and adventure with her ragtag playmates and bonds with her rebellious but caring mother, all while living in the shadows of Disney World.
+Set over one summer, the film follows precocious six-year-old Moonee as she courts mischief and adventure with her ragtag playmates and bonds with her rebellious but caring mother, all while living in the shadows of Walt Disney World.

 Lucky is an old US Navy veteran of rigid habits and attitudes in a small town.
 When his routine is interrupted by a sudden collapse at home, Lucky finds himself realizing that his remarkably healthy old age is going to face an inevitable decline and he has to accept it.
 In that difficult reassessment, Lucky must face up to what he believes in and how much it compares to his neighbors' priorities.
 In doing so, Lucky finds that his life has its positive side as he searches for some meaning that he can accept.
 Written by

 Harry Dean Stanton (who played the role of Lucky) did not live long enough to see the official release of the movie in US on 29 September 2017.
 He died on 15 September 2017 at the age of 91.
 See more »

 It's all going to go away.
 You, you, you, you, me, this cigarette, everything... into blackness, the void.
 And nobody's in charge, and you're left with... ungatz.